-Optical Profilometry is a technique used to extract topographical data from a surface.
-The purposes of profilometry are to obtain surface morphologies, step heights and surface roughness.
-These tasks can be accomplished by using a physical probe (stylus) or by using light.
-Nanoscience Instruments offers two different profilometers which use the light based approach: a structured grid confocal microscope and a white light interferometer.
+Profilometry is a technique used to extract topographical data from a surface.
+This can be a single point, a line scan or even a full three dimensional scan.
+The purpose of profilometry is to get surface morphology, step heights and surface roughness.
+This can be done using a physical probe or by using light.